smalldirtybird/devman_review_notifier/README.md

 D:\>cd D:\learning\python\Chat_bots\devman_review_notifier
 D:\learning\python\Chat_bots\devman_review_notifier>python main.py
 ```
+In case of errors, the bot will send their text in the message.

 ## Available options
 You can change delay time in case of connection error.
 Get instructions options with `-h` argument: